undergroundpost/obsidian-auto-tagger/README.md

 # Obsidian Auto Tagger

 A Python script that uses AI to automatically generate and add relevant tags to your Obsidian notes.
-The script scans for notes created or modified on the previous day, analyzes their content, and adds contextually appropriate tags to the frontmatter.
+The script intelligently processes unprocessed or recently modified notes, analyzes their content, and adds contextually appropriate tags to the frontmatter.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Key Features

-- 🔍 Scans your Obsidian vault for notes created or modified yesterday
+- 🔍 Intelligently processes notes based on modification timestamps with built-in cooldown mechanisms
 - 🤖 Uses AI (Ollama locally or OpenAI) to generate contextually relevant tags
 - 📊 Analyzes existing tags in your vault for consistency
 - 🏷️ Updates note frontmatter with new tags (without duplicating existing ones)
+- ⚡ Batch processing support for large vaults
 - ⏱️ Built-in rate limit handling and advanced retry mechanisms
+- 🛡️ Smart cooldown system prevents unnecessary reprocessing
 - 📝 Comprehensive logging for troubleshooting

 ## Why Use This Script?